Shivaji1408/Evento.AI/README.md

 ## This is the live project link

-This is the live project link: https://your-live-link.example (replace with the actual URL)
+This is the live project link: https://evento-ai.onrender.com/

 ---